Orangery Extensions: The Ideal Way to Add Space to Your Home

 Even in cases where planning permission is not required, it is still a wise idea to apply for a lawful development certificate to be on the safe side.

-When it comes to orangery costs, this will very much depend on the materials, size and design of orangery extension you opt for.
-A small uPVC structure will cost considerably less than a large stone and hardwood orangery, for example.
+When it comes to orangery costs, this will very much depend on your particular design — a small uPVC structure will cost considerably less than a large stone and hardwood orangery, for example.

 "‘Our prices start from around £50,000 + VAT and prices largely vary due to the size of the orangery," say the experts at Westbury Garden Rooms.
 "The approximate average cost of a Westbury orangery is about £80,000 to £90,000, with an average size of around 45-50m2.
 But the total price will ultimately come down to how many sides of joinery, and various customisable options."